42BV/rest-convention/06-security.md

 ## Use HTTPS

 HTTP traffic can be easily monitored, intercepted and modified while in transit.
-Even if the data the API exposes does not contain sensitive data, your API keys and/or session tokens are.
+Even if the data the API exposes does not contain sensitive data, the API keys and/or session tokens are.

 So, with the availability of free and easy to install [https certificates](https://letsencrypt.org/) there is no excuse for not having transport level security using HTTPS.
-Also check your configuration with [SSLTest](https://www.ssllabs.com/ssltest/) or equivalent.
+Also check the configuration with [SSLTest](https://www.ssllabs.com/ssltest/) or equivalent.

 ## Minimize publicly available information

 ### No brands and versions in HTTP Headers

-These inform potential attackers on what software you're using an make vulnerability mapping easier.
+These inform potential attackers on what software is being used and make vulnerability mapping easier.

+For example if the server header in the HTTP response is `Server: Apache/2.2.16 (Debian)` then the servier is verly likely running (the no longer supported) Debian Squeeze (6) because [that version](https://packages.debian.org/squeeze-lts/apache2) of Apache2 is packaged with it.
+Later versions have different Apache versions (e.g. Wheezy has 2.2.22 and Jessie 2.4.10).

 ### No technical details in error messages